hkrishna31/Get-CleanDataProject/CodeBook.md

 2) Download the script "run_analysis.R"
 3) Source the script "run_analysis.R".
 (Use Command 1 below)
 4) Set "UCI HAR Dataset" (Samsung data directory) as current working directory.
 Use setwd R command for this.
-5) Use "tidydata()" to execute the fucntion which cleans
+5) Use "tidydata()" to execute the function
+6) Function will generate tidy data file "UCITidyData.txt".
+If required use command 3 (below) to read the file back into R.

-R Commands Refrence
+R Commands Reference
 -----------------

 1) source("run_analysis.R") - Sources the Script to create the function.